Modified and non-standard vehicles

 Once you’ve had all the required inspections and have been issued with a VSCCS compliance certificate, your licensed certifier will submit the required information to Transport for NSW for review.
 The review should take around 30 days.

-Vehicles modified for people with disability
+Vehicles modified for a person with disability

 Manufacturer approved aftermarket components